 The Three Ageing Curves and The Disability Threshold

-We all age.
-The question is not whether we age, but which ageing curve we follow.
+We all age differently.
+The question is not whether we age, but which ageing curve we are following now, and which curve we seek to follow in the future.

-The Typical or Usual Life Curve shows a steep decline in the ageing process from around 35 years of age.
-This curve has often been described as resembling a steep ski slope.
+The Typical or Usual Life Curve shows a steep decline in the ageing process.
+It has often been described as resembling a steep ski slope.
+On the Typical Curve, people start taking medication in their mid-50s, and experience ill-health in their mid-60s onwards.

-The Pessimistically/Optimistic Life Curve shows a lesser decline.
+The Optimistic Life Curve shows a lesser decline.

-The Successful Ageing Life Curve strives to maintain, as closely as possible, the physical and mental attributes of a 35-year-old until the end of life – where you ‘drop off life’s cliff’.
+Individuals following the Successful Ageing Curve strive to maintain, as closely as possible, the physical and mental attributes of a 35-year-old until the end of life – where you ‘drop off life’s cliff’.

 Clearly, some decline is inevitable.
 However, this model also includes the concept of compressed morbidity, where the period of illness or functional decline is shortened and occurs late in life rather than gradually over decades.

-This website encourages you to pursue your own successful ageing life curve and live the dream.
+This website encourages you to pursue a Successful Ageing Curve and live the dream.

 Remember: life is not a dress rehearsal.